Abacus: Persia

-At around 600 BC, Persians first began to use the abacus, during the Achaemenid Empire.
-Under the Parthian, Sassanian, and Iranian empires, scholars concentrated on exchanging knowledge and inventions with the countries around them – India, China, and the Roman Empire – which is how the abacus may have been exported to other countries.
+At around 600 BC, Persians first began to use the abacus during the Achaemenid Empire.
+Under the Parthians, Sasanians, as well as later succeeding empires, scholars concentrated on exchanging knowledge and inventions with the countries around them — India, China, and the Roman Empire — which is how the abacus may have been exported to other countries.

+Europe

 Greece

-An early photograph of the Salamis Tablet, 1899.
-The original is marble and is held by the National Museum of Epigraphy, in Athens.
+An early photograph of the Salamis Tablet.

 The earliest archaeological evidence for the use of the Greek abacus dates to the 5th century BC.
 Demosthenes (384–322 BC) complained that the need to use pebbles for calculations was too difficult.
 A play by Alexis from the 4th century BC mentions an abacus and pebbles for accounting, and both Diogenes and Polybius use the abacus as a metaphor for human behavior, stating "that men that sometimes stood for more and sometimes for less" like the pebbles on an abacus.
 The Greek abacus was a table of wood or marble, pre-set with small counters in wood or metal for mathematical calculations.
 This Greek abacus was used in Achaemenid Persia, the Etruscan civilization, Ancient Rome, and the Western Christian world until the French Revolution.

 The Salamis Tablet, found on the Greek island Salamis in 1846 AD, dates to 300 BC, making it the oldest counting board discovered so far.
 It is a slab of white marble 149 cm in length, 75 cm wide, and 4.5 cm thick, on which are 5 groups of markings.
 In the tablet's center is a set of 5 parallel lines equally divided by a vertical line, capped with a semicircle at the intersection of the bottom-most horizontal line and the single vertical line.
 Below these lines is a wide space with a horizontal crack dividing it.
 Below this crack is another group of eleven parallel lines, again divided into two sections by a line perpendicular to them, but with the semicircle at the top of the intersection; the third, sixth and ninth of these lines are marked with a cross where they intersect with the vertical line.
 Also from this time frame, the Darius Vase was unearthed in 1851.
 It was covered with pictures, including a "treasurer" holding a wax tablet in one hand while manipulating counters on a table with the other.